nie-ine/Ontologies/README.md

 All the used ontologies are referenced in a prefix header in the Turtle files.
 A series of [basic modeling patterns](https://github.com/nie-ine/Ontologies/wiki/2.-Basic-modeling-patterns) are also published on the wiki.

+Note: A similar library of reduced and adapted ontologies is also maintained for the [Knora](https://github.com/dhlab-basel/Knora) platform of the [Digital Humanities Lab](https://github.com/dhlab-basel), requiring application-specific semantics.

 # Graphics

+Note:
-Note: the graphics are being updated to the current status of the ontologies.
+The graphics are being updated to the current status of the ontologies.
+They can be enlarged in the Google Chrome browser, but currently not in the Firefox browser.

 Four kinds of graphics are used to illustrate the ontologies, to show classes, properties, and instances in different ways.